rgehrsitz/rex/docs/RELEASING.md

 1. Merge the intended changes to `main` and make sure CI is green.
 2. Prepare and review `docs/RELEASE_NOTES_<tag>.md`.
 State supported compiler/runtime and artifact versions, operator-visible changes, and any upgrade warnings.
-Use it when reviewing the generated GitHub release.
+The release workflow requires this file and prepends it to GitHub's generated change notes.
 3. Choose the semantic version and create an annotated tag from the reviewed commit, for example `git tag -a v0.1.0 -m "REX v0.1.0"`.
 4. Push the tag with `git push origin v0.1.0`.
-5. Review the GitHub release: confirm every archive and `checksums.txt` is attached, then edit the generated notes if the release needs operator instructions or an upgrade warning.
+5. Review the GitHub release: confirm every archive and `checksums.txt` is attached and the reviewed operator notes precede the generated change notes.

 The workflow never publishes from a branch or an unversioned commit.
 Deleting and recreating a release tag is discouraged; prepare a corrected patch release